 General feedback on the tested specification and transformation, including a detailed set of issues reported in the GeoDCAT-AP repository (REF) and the XSLT transformation repository (REF), from each participant in the pilot.

-Final report summarising the process and results achieved in the pilot, including an evaluation on the how the transformation help data providers in keeping compliance to the applicable legal framework.
+Final report summarising the process and results achieved in the pilot, including an evaluation on how this transformation helps data providers in keeping compliance to the applicable legal framework.

-Definition and agreement on the HVD tagging candidate good practice, to smooth its potential endorsement by the INSPIRE MIG-T.
+Definition and agreement on the HVD geospatial tagging candidate good practice, to smooth its potential endorsement by the INSPIRE MIG-T.

-Complete – Others?

 These outputs will support the SEMIC community to release an improved GeoDCAT-AP 3.0.0 specification and XSLT transformation, based on pragmatic outcomes from this pilot.
 This will deliver benefits to involved stakeholders, as summarised in 2.4.

 Expected benefits